josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 The other two assumptions which are relevant in linear regression, [homogeneity of residuals](https://errickson.net/stata-regression/ordinary-least-squares.html#errors-are-homogeneous) and [independence](https://errickson.net/stata-regression/ordinary-least-squares.html#independence), are both violated by design in a mixed model.
-However, you need to assume that no other violations occur - if there is additional variance heterogenity, such as that brought above by very skewed response variables, you may need to make adjustments.
+However, you need to assume that no other violations occur - if there is additional variance heterogeneity, such as that brought above by very skewed response variables, you may need to make adjustments.
 Similarly, if there is some other form of dependence you are not yet modeling, you need to adjust your model to account for it.